niess/jsmn-tea/README.md

 ## API description

 A detailed description of the API is given in the [jsmn-tea.h](include/jsmn-tea.h) header file.
-A simple example exposing some of the key functionalities can be found in the [example](example) folder.
+Simple examples exposing some of the key functionalities can be found in the [examples](examples) folder.
 In the following we however follow a more narrative description.
 Note that while knowledge of JSMN is required for fully exploiting the JSMN-TEA extension, it is not necessary for a basic usage.